 Side effects are usually mild and go away after a couple of days.
 Side effects can include pain, redness, or swelling where they got the shot; tiredness; headache; muscle pain; chills; fever; or nausea.
 To learn more, speak to your provider or visit Minnesota Department of Health: About COVID-19 Vaccine.

 Getting your child vaccinated is the best way to protect them and the people around them, including vulnerable family members, friends, and neighbors.

 Children who have received all recommended COVID-19 shots, including any booster dose(s) when eligible do not have to stay home (quarantine) if they are exposed to someone who has COVID-19.
 They also do not have to get tested as often.

 Children may still get severe effects of COVID-19, and common conditions like asthma and obesity can put kids at an even greater risk of severe illness.

-Between July 1 and October 26, there have been more than 45,200 pediatric cases and more than 300 child hospitalizations related to COVID-19 in Minnesota.
+In 2021, there were more than 143,819 pediatric cases and more than 953 child hospitalizations related to COVID-19 in Minnesota.
 Serious cases can even occur in healthy children.
 About 25% of COVID-19 pediatric deaths nationally have occurred in healthy children.

 We are still learning more about COVID-19, but we know it can have some long-term health consequences.
 Since the beginning of the pandemic, about 100 Minnesotan children have been diagnosed with Multisystem Inflammatory Syndrome in Children (MIS-C).
 MIS-C is a rare but serious syndrome that causes fever and inflammation and usually needs to be treated in a hospital and recovery often takes months after the initial infection is gone.